 A good set of tongs aren’t just great for one task, but multiple ones.
 These can be used when transferring uncooked chicken to the grill from your plate, as well as plating a rib rack as soon as they’re perfectly cooked, or turn delicately formed veggies.

-My favorite is the locking tongs included in the OXO Good Grips 2-Piece set of grilling tools.
-Sets, in general, I usually don’t recommend, but both the spatula and tongs you get here shine above a range of tools after testing them out.
-I like these OXO tongs because they’re constructed excellently with heads scalloped delicately; their reach is long and their handles have a grip that feels nice in a grilling glove or bare hand.
+A favorite is the locking tongs included in the OXO Good Grips 2-Piece set of grilling tools.
+Sets, in general, aren’t much recommended, but both the spatula and tongs you get here shine above a range of tools after they were tested.
+You should like these OXO tongs because they’re constructed excellently with heads scalloped delicately; their reach is long and their handles have a grip that feels nice in a grilling glove or bare hand.

-If you’d rather buy a single tool versus a set, I also recommend the 16” OXO Good Grips Locking Tongs.
-They’re basically the same thing as our main tong recommendation, but you’ll only find the large hanging loop featured in the OXO set.
+If you’d rather buy a single tool versus a set, then the 16” OXO Good Grips Locking Tongs are recommended.
+They’re basically the same thing as this article’s main tong recommendation, but you’ll only find the large hanging loop featured in the OXO set.
 But getting them for only a couple ten dollar bills, the set costs only five bucks more than the single OXO tongs.

 The OXO tong’s length of 16 inches makes them long, but not obnoxiously so.
 Your hand will be kept clear of heat searing from the grill and the ever so often flare-up.
 Those who’ve been lucky enough to try a handful of grilling tongs (with shorter lengths) will know the few inches extra featured on the OXO is quite welcome in the face of a grill’s hot temps.
 They’re made of heat-resistant, thick stainless (430-grade) steel.
 That’s no different than the stuff put together in burners of many high-to-mid-priced gas grills, so it’s a safe bet that it’ll withstand high temps from the cooking surface of your grill. ➡ And, every other model tested was harder to hold, perhaps because they don’t have OXO’s silicone grippy handle accents and steel-rolled construction, which prevents heavier loads from bending them.